-In general, physical and dermatologic examinations are performed every three to six months for the first two to three years and then once a year after that.
+In general, physical and skin examinations are performed every three to six months for the first two to three years and then once a year after that.
 However, your doctor may recommend a different follow-up schedule.
-A chest x-ray, CT scan, MRI, and/or PET/CT scan can be considered for screening of patients with higher risk melanoma.
-For people treated for early-stage disease, scans are not generally recommended for routine surveillance.
+A chest x-ray, CT scan, MRI, and/or PET/CT scan may be recommended if the melanoma has a higher chance of coming back.
+For people treated for early-stage disease, scans are not generally recommended during follow-up care.

 Routine screening with a skin examination for a new melanoma and non-melanoma skin cancer is a necessary part of follow-up care, as is sun protection and sun avoidance.
 Screening for melanoma and other skin cancers may include mole mapping (photography of the moles) by a doctor or other health care professional.
-If possible, the patient should receive copies of their photographs and education in skin self-examination .
-There is growing evidence that individuals followed using photographs have melanomas diagnosed at an earlier stage.
+If possible, you should ask your doctor for copies of your photographs and learn how to perform a skin self-examination .
+There is growing evidence that individuals followed using photographs have melanoma diagnosed at an earlier stage.

 Protecting your skin from UV radiation is important to help prevent second skin cancers, either melanoma or non-melanoma skin cancer.
 Many people who are treated for melanoma lead an active, outdoor lifestyle, but it is important to take steps to protect yourself from further skin damage.
 Participating in outdoor activities before 10:00 AM or after 4:00 PM and wearing long sleeves, pants, a broad-spectrum sunscreen with an SPF of at least 30, UV-protective sunglasses, and a hat help protect against further sun damage.
-A major consideration following diagnosis and treatment of melanoma is adjusting a person’s lifestyle to use sun protective or sun avoidance measures at all times, as well as avoiding artificial tanning.
-In addition, if a person is working in an area where there is high UV exposure, there may be occupation-related issues.
+A major consideration following diagnosis and treatment of melanoma is adjusting a person’s lifestyle to use sun protective or sun avoidance measures at all times, as well as avoiding indoor tanning devices.
+In addition, if a person is working in an area where there is high UV exposure, there may be occupation-related issues to consider.
 Learn more about protecting your skin from the sun .